Employment Update: Right to Fair Procedures When Investigating Bullying Allegations

 In general, an employee is not entitled to be represented by a solicitor in an internal disciplinary investigation or hearing.
 However, in the case of Michael Lyons v Longford Westmeath Education and Training Board , the High Court found that where a complaint is made which could result in an employee’s dismissal, the employee is entitled to fair procedures at the investigation stage.
 This is even the case prior to any disciplinary process being commenced.
 This would include the right to confront and cross-examine any witnesses and an entitlement to be legally represented at investigation meetings.

-Mr Lyons was notified that a complaint of bullying had been made against him by a colleague.
+Michael Lyons, a deputy principal, was notified that a complaint of bullying had been made against him by a colleague.
 An external investigator was appointed to carry out the investigation.
 Mr Lyons was invited to submit a written response to the allegations made and to attend various meetings and interviews.
-At no stage during this process was he afforded the opportunity to cross-examine his colleague.
+At no stage during this process was he afforded the opportunity to cross-examine the colleague who had made the allegations.
 He was also not allowed to have a legal representative present at the meetings and interviews.

 A report was furnished to Mr Lyons which upheld certain allegations of bullying made against him.
 He appealed the findings of the report but his appeal was rejected.
 He was then advised by his employer that as a result of the findings of the investigation he was required to attend a Stage 4 disciplinary meeting.